Sandblog Header

 and then:

-• How could you change the world so the problem goes away?
+• How could you change the world, so the problem goes away?

 (This creates a second set of solutions).

-They recommend taking the results of these two questions and combining to determine potential ways to manage the situation.
+They recommend taking the results of these two questions and combining them to determine potential ways to manage the situation.

 While not all problems can be fixed, at least you can reduce your angst and find a way to flip the problem to benefit from it.